Building a membership site is a great way for creators to build a stable, recurring revenue stream for their online business.

 So, take your time to assess and prioritize the features you want.
 Moreover, you should take into account your budget and the level of customer support you need.

-Now, let’s dive into the 7 best membership site platforms and how they can help you build and grow your membership site.
+Now, let’s dive into the 7 best membership site platforms and how they can help you start or grow an online membership.

 Kajabi is an all-in-one membership site platform that doesn’t just allow you to build a membership site and deliver your content but you can also build a fully-fledged website for your brand and handle entire sales and marketing on the platform itself.